top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 #### Localization

-The localization is based on the relative transformation of the Duckiebot to the apriltags within the parking lot and their known position in the world frame.
+The localization is based on the relative transformation of the Duckiebot to the Apriltags within the parking lot and their known position in the world frame.

 A rectified images is needed to detect the AprilTags within the image.
 The used wide angle camera on the Duckiebot provides a distorted barrel image.
 In a barrel distorted image each pixel is position closer to the optical center as it would be in a rectified image.
 The distortion is non linear and can be modelled by a polynomial function depending on the pixel distance to the optical center: